GabrieleParimbelli/COLIBRI/doc/source/main/doc_overview.rst

 Tests
 ^^^^^

-If the code has been cloned from GitHub, together with the files, a folder containing some useful and explanatory tests is provided.
+Together with the files, two folder containing some useful and explanatory tests and Python example notebooks are provided.
 Each of them is adequately commented, so check them out and run them!

 Otherwise, you may want to go the :ref:`cosmology_test` section.